 the shade used (Pantone 704c), is considerably darker than that found in the general depictions of the council arms.

-A bull’s head, from the famed Hereford breed, is featured.
+A bull’s head, from the famed Hereford breed,

 The Hereford bull is a typical county theme being used for example as the badge of Hereford United Football Club

 and that of the city’s Air Training Corp

 It appears in the insignia of the Hereford Police Choir (left below) and combined Hereford and Worcester fire service (right below)

 One of the county’s famed cattle can also be found on the insignia of the local farmers’ market association